Yordan Kyosev: Professional career

 Kyosev completed a five-year engineering course in Textile Technology at the Technical University of Sofia, Bulgaria.
 He obtained an M.Sc. in Applied Mathematics and Informatics and a PhD in the area of textile machines in 2002, also at Technical University of Sofia.
 Between 2006 and 2019 Kyosev was Professor for Textile Materials, Textile Technology and Quality Management at Hochschule Niederrhein - University of Applied Sciences, Mönchengladbach, Germany, with a specialty in braiding and narrow weaving.
 He is the founder and organizer of the International Week of Narrow and Smart Textiles (2014, 2016, 2020 - postponed because of COVID-19), an important interaction between experts, industries and researchers in this area.
-In 2019, Kaiser moved to Technical University Dresden where he is chair of Development and Assembly of Textile Products.
+In 2019, Kyosev moved to Technical University Dresden where he is chair of Development and Assembly of Textile Products.

 Works

 Applied Mathematics

 Kyosev developed algorithms for solving fuzzy linear systems of equations, providing first implementing of the theory of Ketty Peeva.
 In the book, the algorithms are applied for max-min operations, applied as an inference engine for diagnostics of technical, medical and other systems.
 Later they extend the algorithms for max-product operations, which tends to provide more closer relations of the variables to the natural processes.